 Why GLP‑1 Symptom Tracking Templates Matter

-Shot day can be easy to miss when your routine lives in screenshots, notes, and calendar alerts.
+Shot day is easy to miss when your routine is scattered across screenshots, notes, and calendar alerts.
 Many GLP‑1 users rely on memory or scattered reminders, which makes spotting patterns in symptoms and appetite hard.
 This guide gives five ready‑to‑use templates and a short action plan to start tracking today.

 Structured symptom logs make a measurable difference.
-Users who follow a template are about 30% more likely to stay on therapy for 12 months (Primary Care Diabetes, 2024).
-Six‑month persistence rises from 55% to 78% when a symptom diary is used (BCBS Issue Brief, 2025).
-Real‑world programs that combine logging with digital engagement report a 2.5 percentage‑point boost in average percent weight loss (NIH PMC, 2025).
-Inconsistent symptom recording correlates with lower real‑world weight outcomes versus clinical trials (AJCN, 2025).
+Following a template has been associated with higher 12‑month persistence in observational studies (Primary Care Diabetes, 2024).
+Some reports find higher six‑month persistence when a symptom diary is used (BCBS Issue Brief, 2025).
+Real‑world programs that combine logging with digital engagement have reported modest increases in average percent weight loss (NIH PMC, 2025).
+Inconsistent symptom recording has been associated with lower real‑world weight outcomes compared with clinical trials (AJCN, 2025).

 You’ll get five printable or digital templates that cover the essentials: